Pupil Personnel Services Credential (School Social Work Credential)

 - Satisfaction of the Basic Skills Requirement, customarily achieved by successfully completing the California Basic Education Skills Test (CBEST) or equivalent test.
 Students can study for the CBEST with test preparation.

 - Take note the CBEST or Basic Skills Requirement is not required at the time of application.

 - Fingerprint and backgrounds checks at CSU Monterey Bay Police Department or alternative live scan locations.

-- Certificate of Clearance issued by the Commision on Teacher Credentialing.
-This certificate must be officially issued by the application priority deadline of February 1st.
+- Certificate of Clearance issued by the Commission on Teacher Credentialing.

 Staff and faculty will review all applications holistically.
 Taken into consideration are an applicant's GPA, writing strength, demonstration of professional social work values/experiences, and a statement of interest specific to their professional or personal experience in K-12 schools.
 An in-person interview may be required.

-Please contact the School Social Work Project Coordinator with any further questions.
+Please contact the PPS Coordinator with any further questions.